GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 1. Create a Google Cloud project for this tutorial to allow for easier cleanup.
 2. Get access to Google Earth Engine API using the link: https://signup.earthengine.google.com/.
 3. Enable the BigQuery API and the Cloud Storage API in the project.
-4. Ensure you have Python 3.8 as this tutorial works best with Python 3.8.
+4. Ensure you have Python 3.8 as this tutorial works best with **Python 3.8**.
 5. Install the geobeam python library
     ```
     pip install geobeam